 Are you missing a tooth that is preventing you from being able to chew properly or just looks bad?

 There are several replacement options for missing teeth.
-In some cases when you have badly damaged teeth neighboring your missing teeth, a dental bridge may be the best prescribed dental treatment for replacement.
+In some cases when you have badly damaged teeth neighboring your missing teeth, a dental bridge by an implant dentist may be the best prescribed dental treatment for replacement.
 This option used to be the standard of care, but with the evolving advancements in dentistry, dental implants have become the standard of care.
 Learn more about Dental Implants.

 What kind of results or benefits would I get from cosmetic dentistry?